MunawarRaza/aws/IAM/README.md

 If a user attached identity-based policy and in that policy user is not allowd to perform the action on resource but there is a policy on resource in which it is defined that any user can access this resource then user can access that resource.

+## How to attach the policies
+Following are different ways to attach the policies

+3. Policies and Accounts
+2. Policies and Users
+1. Policies and Groups

 ## Terms in AWS

 ### AWS Service

+High level services like ec2, s3, lambda,

 ### AWS Resource

 Resource is basically comes under the aws service.
 For instance, s3 is a aws service. my_bucket is a resource in s3.
 A resource is an entity that you can work with

+## What are IAM Roles

+An IAM role is an IAM identity that you can create in your account that has specific permissions.

+1. A role does not have standard long-term credentials just like iam user
+2. A role can be assumbled to anyone who needs it
+3. With a rele we can assign delegate access to users, applications and services.